tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * Not real time, a polling period is typically 5 mins.
 * You need to build or configure a periodic polling pattern at your side.
-* You cannot filter on which order or shipments events to receive, you will receive any order line change.
+* You cannot filter on which order or shipment events to act on, you will receive any order or shipment change.
 * You cannot see what order or shipment event happened, multiple events may have happened.
 {% endhint %}